(photo by Adrian van Leen)

-Not such a bleak mid winter this year although we've had our fair share of wind and rain.
-I know for certain that the seasons are all a bit havey-cavey as I have a summer hollyhock in flower in my north London garden!
-But despite the milder weather, I still love comforting winter food and of course there are still fresh seasonal foods that are good to eat.
+Not such a bleak mid-winter this year although we've had our fair share of rain and yet more rain.
+In fact, that ark I built last summer is coming in very useful; if nothing else then as an exit strategy from London!
+But despite the mild weather, I still love comforting winter food and of course there are still fresh seasonal foods that are good to eat.

-British root vegetables are in season to turn into hearty warming dishes such as a traditional beef and ale stew or a pie served with a mountain of mashed potato and buttered greens..
-Or what about a soothing potato and cheese pie?
+British root vegetables are in season to turn into hearty warming dishes such as a traditional beef and ale stew served with a mountain of mashed potato and buttered greens..
+Or what about a decadently soothing potato and cheese pie?

 And while I may be suffering the post-holiday doldrums, there is Burns' Night on 25th January to look forward to.
 Mmmmn, haggis (Macsween's for me) and neeps.
 While Seville oranges are not British, they brighten up the cooking year and it is certainly traditional to make marmalade or orange curd as soon as they are available.
-One of my friends recommends drinking the juice in a gin and tonic for an extra fillip; which sounds like a fabulous way to chase the gloom of January away.
+I am very fond of Seville orange cake and one of my friends recommends drinking the juice in a gin and tonic for an extra fillip - which is another way to chase the gloom of January away.
+Of course, I am now working my way through last autumn's damson gin, which is enough to make anyone happy, whatever the weather.

 vegetables, herbs and wild greens: